MV10/serilog-settings-delegates/README.md

 - `"exclusionPredicate": "Matching.WithProperty<string>(\"Word\", w => w.Equals(\"klaatu\"))"`

-## Specifying Types
+## Specifying Return Type

-The destructure methods accept a `transformedType` argument.
+The destructure methods require a `returnType` argument.
 Use the fully-qualified name of the target type (i.e. namespace and type name).
 For example, the `Account` class defined in the `Sample` namespace in the repository's sample code is referenced as `Sample.Account`.

-Due to language limitations, it is not possible to specify `dynamic` as the `transformedType` because it is not actually a type, even though it's possible to write code using the `dynamic` keyword in place of a generic type.
-For example, in code you can write `.Destrcture.ByTransforming<dynamic>(...)` and it will compile and run, but you cannot express this through configuration.
+Due to language limitations, it is not possible to specify `dynamic` as the `returnType` because it is not actually a type, even though it's possible to write code using the `dynamic` keyword in place of a generic type.
+For example, in code you can write `.Destrcture.ByTransforming<dynamic>(...)` and it will compile and run, but you cannot express this through reflection, which is used to represent the `returnType` named by configuration.

 ## Compatibility